-Federal Direct Loan
+Federal Direct PLUS Loan

-- Available to U.S citizens and permanent residents who are enrolled at least half-time in a degree program. - First years can borrow up to \$5,500 per year (\$9,500 for independent students).
-Of that total amount, up to \$3,500 may be subsidized, depending on financial need. - Interest rate is 4.53% for loans disbursed between July 1, 2019 and June 30, 2020.
-Origination fee is 1.059%.\ - Repayment begins six months after graduation or withdrawal from the University.
-Consolidation, deferment (for grad school), and income-based repayment options are available.
+- > Available to parents of U.S. citizens and permanent residents who are enrolled at least half-time in a degree program.
+Borrowers must undergo a credit check. - > Can borrow up to the student's Cost of Attendance minus other financial aid received. - Interest rate is 9.08% for loans disbursed between July 1, 2024 and June 30, 2025.
+Origination fee is 4.228%.\ - > Repayment begins 60 days after final loan disbursement.